kwilkins/dnd/west-marches/west-marches-reference-doc.md

   * Aarakocra is a suitable choice for a character's race
   * The Blood Hunter is a suitable choice for a character's class
-  * Backgrounds are acceptable from most homebrew sources or very easy to change, tweak, or create for a new character
+  * Premade backgrounds are mostly acceptable from homebrew sources(can always change, tweak or create your own).
-  * Healing rules for regaining hit points and hit dice will follow the standard 5e system.
-Please note that my rules for resting in armor still apply while resting.
+  * Healing rules for regaining hit points and hit dice will follow the standard 5e system(RAW).
+Please note that my [rules for resting in armor](../5e-reference-doc.md#resting-in-armor) still apply while resting.
-  * Movement and and determining distance while on a grid will follow the standard 5e system.
+  * Movement and and determining distance while on a grid will follow the standard 5e system(RAW).

 ## The Inspiration
 I fell in love with this game type while watching Rollplay's West Marches series, so I draw heavy heavy inspiration from it.
 The cast was a revolving set of personalities that always brough new and radically different adventures to the table.
 Steven Lumpkin, the Game Master behind the idea, was always pushing the characters into the new, the strange and the weird.
 Even better, Steven shared a lot of the resources he used to build his world and influence the rules, which in turn has done the same to my own.
 So now you know who to blame when you contract Necrotic Leprosy or have to strike a bargin with the Wounded Wretch.